goat-community/goat-docs/docs/toolbox/geoprocessing/buffer.md

 sidebar_position: 1
 ---

-import thematicIcon from "/img/general/interface_overview/thematic_icon.webp" import Tabs from '@theme/Tabs';
+import thematicIcon from "/img/indicators/join/toolbox.webp" import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 # Buffer

-The buffer creates a **straight line circle** around a given starting **points, lines or polygons** to a specified distance.
+The buffer creates a **circle** around given starting **points, lines or polygons** with a specified buffer distance.

 ## 1. Explanation